sawab-madene/Image-Processing/README.md

 🌟 Copy  1.jpg and Paste it in Local Disk (C:) <br/>
 🌟 Copy  2.jpg and Paste it in Local Disk (C:)
 ## App.1 Image processing utility
-The First Application  is about processing , enhancing and extracting useful information from images .
-It has multiples functionalities: <br/> <br/>
+The First Application  is about processingimages ,program that load a colored image  and then is should do the following:<br/>
+&emsp;  • Show the image after filtering using Mean and Gaussian Filter <br/> &emsp;  • Find Image edges <br/>
+&emsp;  • Sharpen the image<br/>
+&emsp;  • Modify Brightness and Contrast with a  user defined value <br/> &emsp;  • Apply Gama Correction <br/>
+&emsp;  • Rescale the image (up and down)<br/>
+&emsp;  • Rotate The image (arbitrary, flip, 90, 180)<br/>

 &emsp; &emsp; &emsp; 👁️‍🗨️ **please read this first**  <br/> 🌟 Open  App.1 Image processing utility and run Form1.cs <br/> 🌟 click Load button  <br/>